BYU Jerusalem Center: Construction and controversy

 Planning, Gad Yaakobi said that the debate had "already caused considerable damage to Israel", and Former Foreign Minister Abba Eban stated that the "free exercise of conscience and dissent in a democratic society" was at stake.
-The center also received support in the U.S., as former president Gerald Ford spoke for the center, as well the United Jewish Council of Utah, who wrote a letter stating that "For over one hundred years, the Jewish and LDS communities have coexisted in the Salt Lake Valley in a spirit of true friendship and harmony.
-It has been our experience that when the leaders of the LDS Church make a commitment of policy, it is a commitment which can be relied upon.
+The center also received support in the U.S., as former president Gerald Ford spoke for the center, as well the United Jewish Council of Utah, who wrote a letter stating that "For over one hundred years, the Jewish and (Latter-day Saint) communities have coexisted in the Salt Lake Valley in a spirit of true friendship and harmony.
+It has been our experience that when the leaders of the ...
+Church make a commitment of policy, it is a commitment which can be relied upon.
 The stated commitment of Brigham Young University not to violate the laws of the state of Israel, or its own commitment regarding proselytizing in the state of Israel through the Jerusalem-based Brigham Young facility, is a commitment which we sincerely believe will be honored."
-The U.S. government also became an intermediary for BYU as 154 members of Congress issued a letter to the Knesset in support of the BYU Jerusalem Center.
+The U.S. government also became an intermediary as 154 members of Congress issued a letter to the Knesset in support of the BYU Jerusalem Center.
 In 1986, the Knesset approved the completion of the center.

 Opening and dedication

 Students moved into the center on May 8, 1987.
 The school remained unfinished, but the dormitory levels had been completed.
 Students had formerly been housed at Kibbutz Ramat Rachel.
 In 1988, before the center's dedication, a few Jerusalem locals complained that the arrangement of the windows at night looked like a Christian cross.
 The center purchased blinds and carefully arranged them over the windows so that no such sign would be seen.
-Members of the LDS Church do not use the symbol of the cross as other Christian denominations do, due to their focus on the resurrection, rather than the death, of Christ.
+LDS Church members do not use the symbol of the cross as other Christian denominations do, due to their focus on the resurrection, rather than the death of Christ.

 The center was dedicated on May 16, 1989, by Howard W. Hunter, the president of the Quorum of the Twelve Apostles.
 The dedication ceremony was small, as the church decided not to announce it until a month later.
 The church did not want a large ceremony to cause concern among those in opposition to the center, who may have seen it as a religious gathering.
-Thomas S. Monson, then a second counselor in the First Presidency of the LDS Church, and Boyd K. Packer, another member of the church's Quorum of the Twelve, were among those in attendance, as well as BYU President Jeffrey R. Holland.
+Thomas S. Monson, then a second counselor in the church's First Presidency, and Boyd K. Packer, another member of its Quorum of the Twelve, were among those in attendance, as well as BYU president Jeffrey R. Holland.
 Robert C. Taylor, director of the BYU Travel Study program was in attendance and stated in an interview with The Daily Universe that the dedication of the building was centered solely on the educational aspect of the school, as well as for "whatever purposes [the Lord] has in store" in the future.
 Taylor stated that the church would respect the laws of the land and their commitment not to proselyte.